Khady Gueye and Zakiya McKenzie, 2021

 Soil unsoiled reflects the racial inequalities in society and the lived experiences that Khady Gueye a Forest of Dean resident has faced and witnessed.
 As founder of the Local Equality Commission in the Forest, Khady works with rural communities to combat racial and economic equality through supporting local initiatives, inspiring youth and bringing people together in order to enact fundamental change.

-Soil unsoiled is a poetic collaboration between Zakiya Mckenzie and Khady Gueye that took place during the pandemic in 2020.
-A film narrated by Zakiya was later made and in July 2021 the poem was etched onto charred monolith.
+Soil unsoiled is a poetic collaboration between writer and poet Zakiya Mckenzie and Khady Gueye, that took place during the pandemic in 2020.
+A film narrated by Zakiya was later made and in July 2021 the poem was etched onto a charred pine monolithic sculpture, referencing the local charcoaling industry, in collaboration with artist and producer Matt Nightingale to create a sculptural representation of the text.

 Being able to collaborate with Zakiya and the Forest of Dean Sculpture Trust on this commission has been really enlightening.
 Working to bring to life my own lived experiences of racial inequality in my home town, whilst tough, has been so important for my own sense of identity as a mixed race woman in rural BritainKhady Gueye